peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

 ### Service discovery <a class="lite" href="#service-discovery">&#8734;</a>

 The business of connecting clients to servers in a dynamic environment is a huge topic in itself.
-Suffice to say there are many strategies, from hard-coded endpoints, to topology subscriptions, and everything in between.
+Suffice to say there are many strategies, from static endpoints, to dynamic topology subscriptions, and everything in between.
 The toolkit should ultimately be compatible with whichever infrastructure is in use at your organization.
-At a minimum, that means support for static lists of endpoints, and deep integration for fully-distributed systems i.e. DNS SRV records, centralized systems like [Consul](http://consul.io) or [etcd](https://github.com/coreos/etcd), and hybrid systems like [Airbnb's SmartStack](http://nerds.airbnb.com/smartstack-service-discovery-cloud/).
+At a minimum, that means support for hard-coded lists of endpoints, and deep integration for fully-distributed systems i.e. DNS SRV records, centralized systems like [Consul](http://consul.io) or [etcd](https://github.com/coreos/etcd), and hybrid systems like [Airbnb's SmartStack](http://nerds.airbnb.com/smartstack-service-discovery-cloud/).